 This means that as individuals age, spirituality matters regardless of how it’s defined.
 Whether spirituality stems from practicing formal religion or personal experiences of the transcendent, spirituality is linked with a greater sense of control and well-being.

 The study was drawn from data collected in the Notre Dame Study of Health & Well-Being, a survey intended to measure the health of older Americans.
 Participants were selected randomly, and the researchers controlled for important variables like age, income, and education.

 Though this study is correlational, and therefore can’t prove causation, the results are illuminating.
 At the very least, they suggest that a wide variety of spiritual and religious practices can be important for overall well-being, especially in older individuals.

-Our free webinar series on Spirituality in Healing features Ram Dass, PhD, one of the world’s foremost teachers on how spirituality and mindfulness can help us age with grace.
+Our webinar series on Spirituality in Healing features Ram Dass, PhD, one of the world’s foremost teachers on how spirituality and mindfulness can help us age with grace.